HollyDraz/weekend-jquery-salary-calculator./INSTRUCTIONS.md

 ## Part 3 Monthly total:
 -[] create a function that then finds the sum of the employees that are in the table
-    -[] note: its only going to add the salaries
+    -[]show to total of the additon of all the employee salaries -[] note: its only going to add the salaries